Purfview/whisper-standalone-win/README.md

 ## Faster-Whisper standalone info:

 Some defaults are tweaked for movies transcriptions and to make it portable.
+Shows the progress bar in the title bar of command-line interface.
 By default it looks for models in the same folder, in path like this -> `_models\faster-whisper-medium`.
 Models are downloaded automatically or can be downloaded manually from: https://huggingface.co/guillaumekln
 In Subtitle Edit it can be selected for CTranslate2 engine, just rename it to `whisper-ctranslate2.exe`.